8 Wedding Day Tips So You Enjoy Your Day

 8 Wedding Day Tips To Help You Enjoy Your Day

-With over 120 weddings photographed in the last 5 years, we have seen and heard almost everything at weddings.
-We often get asked by our couples for tips on handling the wedding day.
+With over 130 weddings photographed in the last 5 years, we have seen and heard almost everything at weddings.
+We often get asked by our couples for wedding day tips.
 This usually results in a 30-60 minute conversation of us telling stories, but we thought we would summarize some of them and share them here.
 Hopefully these tips to help you enjoy your wedding day will benefit even more couples who are planning their weddings!
 If you have any feedback, please contact us!